Custom Class Names for Images - Taxonomy Tag

 -

-Create Taxonomy Tags and Add Taxonomy Tags by dragging it on to the image in the Media section of the content manager.
+Create Taxonomy Tags and Apply Taxonomy Tags to Content by dragging it on to the image in the Media section of the content manager.

 Tip